 As a general rule, the larger your umbrella, the larger your light source, and the softer your light.
 Reflective photo umbrellas come in three colors: gold, silver, and white.
 Silver and white are the most commonly used, although gold has its place as well.

 - Silver reflective umbrellas are going to reflect most of the source light (least light loss) and It is great if you want cool light.

 - Gold umbrella will consume a little more light, and it is perfect for warming up your flash’s light.

-- White umbrella eating the most light, but it will give you the softest light, but remember, you will need to increase the power of your light source compared to shooting into a silver or gold umbrella.
+- White umbrellas eat the most light, but they will give you the softest light, Remember, you will need to increase the power of your light source compared to shooting into a silver or gold umbrella.

-Finally, we can summarize the features of the umbrella as follow:
+Finally, we can summarize the features of the umbrella as follows:

 - Easy to use and great for beginners.